6529-Collections/6529-Prenode/README.md

 **Prerequisites:**

 - You need an AWS account, of course!
 If you don't have one, you can create one for free (but will be required to register a payment method).
-You'll also need just a little familiarity with using the AWS console (<a href="https://aws.amazon.com/" target="_blank" rel="noreferrer">Sign in now</a>) or the AWS CLI (<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html" target="_blank" rel="noreferrer">Read More</a>)
+You'll also need just a little familiarity with using the AWS console (<a href="https://aws.amazon.com/" target="_blank" rel="noreferrer">Sign in now</a>) and the AWS CLI (command line interface) tool (<a href="https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html" target="_blank" rel="noreferrer">installation guide</a>).

 - Since the node is required to run securely over HTTPS, you'll need a domain name for an SSL certificate.
 The automated setup process will then get a free cert for you.

 - The Prenode is querying data directly from the blockchain, so you'll need an Alchemy API key.
 You can get one for free by visiting the <a href="https://docs.alchemy.com/docs/alchemy-quickstart-guide" target="_blank" rel="noreferrer">Alchemy quick-start guide</a>.

 ### 2.1 Configure AWS CLI

+After some initial setup through the AWS web console, the rest of the process can be done from your computer's local CLI.
+You'll need to install the AWS CLI tool (see link above) and configure it to use your AWS account.

 Sign in to your AWS account.